gahaalt/project_ml/README.md

 #### Preprocessing

 There is around 200000 images in the training set, each with resolution 137 x 200.
 In this resolution, most of the image is empty and the letter is often in the corner, so we cut out 128 x 128 image of it, resizing if necessary to keep the letter in the image.
 To make experiments faster, we decide on resizing images to size 32 x 32.
-This is not the case in neural network section.
+This is not the case in neural network section, since neural networks work better in higher resolution.

 ## Data presentation